 |-||There is no guarantee that your obtained grades will count towards your diploma.
 The Examination Board will only look at your completed courses and obtained grades after your study abroad.
 Therefore, make sure that you attend a recognized and accredited research university and meet the course requirements that apply to regular exchange students|

 Before your study abroad period

-If you wish to study abroad as a freemover, you must find out if the university of your preference accepts study abroad students.
-If they accept freemover students, ask them about the application procedures and the costs.
-Subsequently, make sure that you meet the requirements of the university and submit your application before the deadline.
+If you wish to study abroad as a free mover, you must find out if the university of your preference accepts so-called non-degree students.
+If they accept free mover students, ask them about the application procedures, admission requirements and the fees.

-In the application, you may be required to submit documents from the university.
-You can acquire them in the following ways:
+During the application process, you may be required to submit documents from the university.
+You can obtain them in the following ways:

 - Transcript of records: Request at ESSC

 - Language proficiency: Take a test on or off campus